outstand/lambit/readme.md

 # Lambchop [![Build Status](https://travis-ci.org/jsonmaur/lambchop.svg?branch=master)](https://travis-ci.org/jsonmaur/lambchop)

-A suite of modern hosting features for running static websites on AWS with Lambda@Edge.
-This library lets you mimic the functionality of static hosting services with features such as pushState routing and custom redirects, but with the power of CloudFront and Lambda running in your own AWS account. **Total control for a fraction of the cost.**
+A suite of modern hosting features for running static websites on AWS with Lambda@Edge functions.
+This library lets you mimic the functionality of static hosting services with things such as pushState routing and custom redirects, but with the power of CloudFront and Lambda running in your own AWS account. **Total control for a fraction of the cost.**

 If you're not familiar with Lambda@Edge, read up on it [here](https://aws.amazon.com/lambda/edge/).
 You can also checkout my [getting started tutorial](https://read.acloud.guru/supercharging-a-static-site-with-lambda-edge-da5a1314238b) for utilizing Lambda@Edge with static sites.